ingconti/fromIntelliJJavaFX/README.md

 8) If You got:
   Unsupported class file major version 62

 You must lower maven-surefire-plugin version.
-Above we use 2.19.1:
+Use 2.19.1.

 <version>2.22.2</version> is NOT supported.

-9) NO support for shade Plugin for niw.
+9) NO support for shade Plugin for now.

 ---- sample test class: